Conference Video Production

 Event Day

-• Personnel: We will provide the required crew, including experienced and friendly camera operators and technical staff.
+We provide the required crew, including experienced camera operators and technical support.

-• Set-up Time: We recommend at least 3 hours for set-up to ensure everything is configured properly.
+We recommend allowing at least 3 hours for setup to ensure everything is configured correctly.

-• Recording: Your event is recorded both in-camera and on external recorders for backup.
+The event is recorded in-camera and on external recorders for backup.

 Timing

-• The 6-hour call typically provides enough time for setup, event recording, and wrap-up (“bump out”), with the event itself lasting up to one hour.
+• A standard 6-hour call typically covers setup, recording and pack-down, with the event itself running up to one hour.

-• Additional time will be required for longer events to accommodate all stages of production.
+Additional time may be required for longer events to accommodate all stages of production.

 Who we work with